Skip to Main Content

 Know your sources.
 The quality of the data is more important than quantity.
 Why is this important?
 Who cares?

-• Start the chart axes at zero
+• Start the chart axes at zero.

-• Remove distractions and non-data link
+• Remove distractions and non-data links.

 • Label your lines and bars